lidajav/Credit_Risk_Analysis/README.md

 ## Summary

-For this perticular analysis we are looking for lowers number of False Negative for high risks.
-In oter words we want to have a lower number of high risk that were predicted as low risk.
-Having said that, we want to look at higher percentage of recall with a good higher accuracy.
-Out of all models, The Easy Ensemle AdaBoost has the highest accuracy score at 92.54% and the least false negative for high risk along with the highest recall percentage (%70) for high risk credit cards.
+For this perticular analysis we are looking for lowers number of False Negative on high risk credit cards.
+In oter words we are looking for a lower number of high risk credit cards that were predicted low risk.
+Having said that, we need to look at higher percentage of recall for high ris with a good accuracy.
+Out of all models, The Easy Ensemle AdaBoost has the highest accuracy score at 92.54% and the least false negative for high risk along with the highest recall percentage (%70).
+From the point of safety , Easy Ensemble model is the one to choose, , however 979 or 6% of low risk credit cards were falsely predicted high risk and that would be lost opporunities for the credit card company or bank.